Prakhar2100/Student-Feedback-Form/README.md

 ## Description
-Student-Feedback form which records student's feeback for the subjects mentioned in terms of rating.
+Student-Feedback form which records students' feeback for the subjects mentioned in terms of rating.